kyma-project/cloud-manager/docs/user/resources/04-70-10-aws-vpc-peering.md

 Attach CloudManagerPeeringAccess policy to CloudManagerPeeringRole.

-Kyma underlying cloud provider VPC peering connection is deleted as a part of AwsVpcPeering deletion, but remote VPC peering connection is left hanging, and must be deleted manually.
+Kyma underlying cloud provider VPC peering connection is deleted as a part of AwsVpcPeering deletion.
+The remote VPC peering connection is left hanging, and must be deleted manually.